Early Help Assessments

 After you complete an EHA

-After you meet with the family and complete an EHA, you should hold a team around the family meeting within six weeks.
+After you meet with the family and complete an EHA, an initial TAF should be held within 4 weeks.

 Find out more

-It is your duty to fully explain consent to the family you are working with and give them the option to consent fully or to particular areas.
-They must give consent for the lead professional to consult with:
+If you are a professional completing an EHA, it is your duty to fully explain consent to the family you are working with and give them the option to consent fully or to particular areas and services.

 Monday to Friday, 9am to 5pm